postmanlabs/labs-docs/src/pages/docs/integrations/ci-integrations.md

 ## Configuring CI integration

 To set up CI integration for your API, first set up your CI project and then connect Postman to your CI tool.
 After you set up CI integration, information for CI build jobs is available in Postman.
-Open the **Test** tab for your API to view recent build jobs, see the build status, and even start a new build.
+Select **Test and Automation** for your API to view recent build jobs, see the build status, and even start a new build.

 To connect your API to your CI project, see the steps for your CI tool: